Chocolate Pecan Layer Cake

 - After 5 minutes turn upside down on plastic food lined surface and allow to cool completely before filling or frosting, about 1 hour.

 - Meanwhile prepare brown sugar pecan buttercream.
+For perfect buttercream, all ingredients should be at room temperature.
 Using a whip attachment, mix butter until light and fluffy.
-Add brown sugar, and salt keep mixing for 2 minutes.
+Add brown sugar and salt keep mixing for 2 minutes.

 - Add vanilla and pecans and mix until combined.